ksu-cs-textbooks/cis308/content/1-chapter/1_4-userInput.md

 In the next chapter, we will see that `scanf` can be very dangerous to use when reading strings from user input.
 In short, if the user enters a string that is longer than expected, `scanf` can accidentally overwrite other parts of memory.
 This can even be exploited using a *buffer overflow attack* by tricking `scanf` into reading in program instructions.

+When we reach the section on strings (2.2), we will learn about the `fgets` function, which is a safer option for reading strings from both standard input and files.